james-hx-song/james-hx-song.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a sophomore studying Computer Science and Mathematics at the University of Michigan.
+I am broadly interested in the theory of Machine Learning and Computer Vision.
+Recently, I have been working on developing Parametric Human Modelling for [Prof. Jingwen Hu](https://www.umtri.umich.edu/people/hu-jingwen/) at [the UofM Transportation Research Insitute](https://www.umtri.umich.edu/), in particular the development of Point Cloud Registration algorithms.

+I plan to go to graduate school in the future.